 No child can be excluded from an activity just because their parents won’t or can’t pay. the schools must inform you prior to any trip of their policy for allocating places.

-Schools must ensure that they inform parents on low income of the support available when asking for contributions towards the cost of school trips.
+Schools must ensure that they inform parents on a low income of the support available when asking for contributions towards the cost of school trips.

 Music tuition